 As a local business, you need to be very cognizant about the keywords and key phrases you wish to rank for in relevant searches.
 These should be naturally weaved into your content.

 Don’t forget that today’s search engines are more than equipped to recognize when content is utilizing “keyword stuffing.”
-This is when the author or content creator simply stuffs a desirable keyword or key phrase into the content over and over again believing that will achieve higher search rankings.
+This is when the author or content creator simply stuffs a desirable keyword or key phrase into the content over and over again, believing that it will achieve higher search rankings.
 The opposite is true.
 Most major search engines will actually penalize your website for the act of “keyword stuffing.”

 19. Be In the Know About Your Site’s Local Rankings